McVeyHunter/MarkdownFinal/Index.md

 ---

-Almost every major company in the world uses audio branding and sonic branding.
+Almost every major company in the world uses audio branding and sonic branding to engage in engagement branding.
 Which means that when you're ar work, your experiencing sounds, while driving with the radio on, or even off, your being affected by sounds, when you're wathcing tv, youtube, netflix, or any other type of media, your also being affected by sounds.
+Whether you notice it or not, our entire lives are influenced by sounds.
+Even before we are born we are seen with ultrasound.
+With the ever evolving information technology field, we have the power to shape the world and reach people we might never have been able to.

 Watch these:
 [How music effects your brains](https://www.youtube.com/watch?v=JpUVMpX62nw) (2:31)